Tonomy-Foundation/Tonomy-Foundation-Next-Website/README.md

 1. Install packages with `npm i`.
 3. Run `npm run dev` to start the development server.

+## Feature branch policy

+We work with a specific policy for making feature branches to contribute.

+ - Branches should be named feature/(task number)-(task name).
+ - If applicable, PRs of feature branches should be linked to the Zenhub task(s) using the browser extension.
 ## Website branches

-You can browse & pick components in the [Template branch](https://github.com/Tonomy-Foundation/Tonomy-Foundation-Next-Website/tree/template).
+You can browse & pick components in the [Template branch](https://github.com/Tonomy-Foundation/Tonomy-Foundation-Next-Website/tree/template) on Github.

-You can find our deployed [Template branch](https://tonomy-foundation-template.vercel.app/), [Staging branch](https://staging-website.tonomy.foundation/) and our [Production branch](https://tonomy.foundation/) here.
+You can find our deployed [Template branch](https://tonomy-foundation-template.vercel.app/), [Staging branch](https://staging-website.tonomy.foundation/) and [Production branch](https://tonomy.foundation/) here.

+## Pull Requests

+PRs are the best and quickest way to get your fix, improvement or feature merged.
+In general, PRs should:

+* Only fix/add the functionality in the issue
+* Address a single concern in the least number of changed lines as possible
+* Be named 'feature/(issue number)-(task name)

+## Miscellaneous

-## Template source
+### Template source

-This template is from [This website](https://themeforest.net/item/jumpx-react-next-ai-it-startup-template/26128611).
+This template is from [Themeforest](https://themeforest.net/item/jumpx-react-next-ai-it-startup-template/26128611).

 ### Issues